-As a Council we have signed up to the vision in our Sustainable Community Strategy and we are committed to working with our partners to ensure that:
+As a Council we have signed up to the vision and we are committed to working with our partners to ensure that:

 Pendle is a place where quality of life continues to improve and where people respect one another and their neighbourhoods.
 We want Pendle to be a place where everyone aspires to reach their full potential.